 Thin and runny.

-This water-based formula goes on smooth and doesn't contain any bronzer.
+This water-based formula goes on smoothly and doesn't contain any bronzer.
 Doesn't stain most clothing.

 Some found the smell overpowering.

 Enriched with BB cream and other nourishing ingredients to leave skin feeling firm, moisturized, and healthy.
 Provides tattoo protection.
 Formulated to help preserve color longer.